Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Introduction

 This paper is structured as follows.
-Section \ref{secprel} presents a brief overview of Willems' Lemma.
+Section \ref{secprel} presents a brief overview of Willems' lemma.
 The problem formulation and the algorithm design are presented in Section \ref{secalg}.
 Section \ref{secana} studies the stability and convergence properties of the proposed control method.
-In Section \ref{seccomp}, the computational complexity of the proposed algorithm is compared with existing data-based LQR methods.
 Section \ref{secdb} shows a solution of the initial-stabilizing-policy problem.
-Section \ref{secrob} studies the robustness properties of our method.
-Simulation studies are presented in Section \ref{secsimul}.
+In Section \ref{secrob} the robustness properties of our method are studied.
+Section \ref{seccomp}, compares the computational complexity of the proposed algorithm with existing data-based LQR methods.
+Simulation studies are presented in Section \ref{secsimul}, where the proposed algorithm is compared against different direct and indirect data-based control methods.
 Section \ref{secconc} concludes the paper.